kiweed/anavaro/README.md

       -show summary of user medals in profile field in postview

     Profile:
-      -show list user medals in profile - CONFIGURABLE -TO DO: show form for manual adding of madels to admins -TO DO: Quick Delete/edit of medals
+      -show list user medals in profile
+      -TO DO: show form for manual adding of madels ACL users -TO DO: Quick Delete/edit of medals

     UCP:
-      -show ACL for who can view the medals in profile (Allways visible for admins and user it self) - NOT IMPLEMENTED
+      -show ACL for who can view the medals in profile (Allways visible for admins and user it self)

     ACP:
       -form for mass addition of medals
 	  -make sure medals are unique
 	  -edit medals
+	  -ACL who can add/edit medals
-	  -TO DO: Make ACL who can add medals
+	  -TO DO: Split Add and EDIT ACL
-	  -TO DO: Edit image of medals
+	  -Edit image of medals
   Global TO DO:
-    Problems with hiding modules when disabled.
     Optimize and Clean code.
-    Make SQL use $db object

 Zebra enhance